The ISO 27001 Implementation Phase Key Steps

 Develop Awareness Materials

-Create materials to educate employees about the ISMS, security policies, procedures, and their responsibilities.
+Develop materials to educate employees about the Information Security Management System (ISMS), security policies, procedures, and their associated responsibilities.
 This can include posters, newsletters, emails, and presentations.

-I’ve created 21 generic communications for you, which you are free to use if they suite your purposes, but you may wish to create your own.
+I’ve created 21 generic communications for you, which you are free to use if they suit your purposes, but you may wish to create your own.

 Plan the Awareness Campaign